Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-generic-http.md

 ```
 {
-  "errorMessage":"No authentication info has been provided",
+  "errorMessage": "No authentication info has been provided",
-  "errorCode":401,
+  "errorCode": 401,
-  "exceptionType":"AUTH",
+  "exceptionType": "AUTH",
-  "origin":"DELETE /consumerauthorization/authorization-token/encryption-key"
+  "origin": "DELETE /consumerauthorization/authorization-token/encryption-key"
 }
 ```